top of page

 bgImage

-GRAHAM WILLIAMS - OWNER
+GRAHAM WILLIAMS - Guide

-I am a very proud Life member of SCI, and life member of IPHA (International Professional Hunters Association), a Life member of SSAA, a Member of ADA, SWH&C, MSL and Dallas Safari Club.
-I have guided over 850 Buffalo hunts, and my company has completed over 1100 Buffalo hunts.
-I will be guiding another 15 years or more, and love every wilderness Buffalo and Banteng hunt we do.
-See you in the bush, God bless, Graham Williams.
+I am a proud Life member of SCI, Life member of IPHA (International Professional Hunters Association), Life member of SSAA, a Member of ADA, MSL and Dallas Safari Club.
+I have guided over 900 Buffalo hunts, and Australian Buffalo Hunters guides have completed over 1400 Buffalo hunts.
+Old style safaris, classic rifles and traditional hunting, doing it right.

 -------------------------------------